 Peru is a big place — about twice the size of Texas — so traveling around the country can take some time.
 For that reason, three days in Peru is rarely enough.
-Some package tours manage to pull off these whirlwind trips, but they typically concentrate on one single attraction — normally Machu Picchu.
+Some package tours pull off these whirlwind trips, but they typically concentrate on one attraction — normally Machu Picchu.

 Doing three days in Peru independently, you could fly into Lima and then fly directly to Cusco for Machu Picchu and then back to Lima.
 Or you could do the Nazca Lines and maybe see Arequipa.
 Or fly to Juliaca and then take the bus to Puno to explore Lake Titicaca for a day and a half.
 But you’ll be rushed, you won’t have time to relax, and it will probably all be a bit of a blur.

 4 to 7 Days in Peru

 Now you’re beginning to get some wriggle room.
 Four days is still incredibly tight, but with five to seven days in Peru you can do one or two destinations in reasonably relaxed fashion (especially with seven days), or really focus on one region or city.

 Five days is enough for exploring Cusco and Machu Picchu.
 You won’t have much time for trekking, but you could maybe fit in a two-day trek to Machu Picchu.
 If you don’t trek, then you’ll have about two and a half days for Cusco and the Sacred Valley (let’s say four or five attractions, including Saksaywaman, Moray, Maras and Ollantaytambo) and a day and a half for Machu Picchu.